KryonicNapkin/dotfiles/README.md

 ![alt text](https://github.com/coevoe/dotfiles/blob/main/assets/Qtile_in_action.png)

 ## Welcome
-This is my repo for the dotfiles. **Use at your own risk**❗\
+This is my repo for the dotfiles.
+They are created to fit my setup and only my. \
-They are created to fit my setup and only my.
+**Use at your own risk**‼

 ## Installation
 ### File structure